 English Advanced is designed for students who wish to undertake the challenge of higher-order thinking to enhance their personal, social, educational and vocational lives by exploring the possibilities of the English language in depth.
-These students apply critical and creative skills in their composition of and response to texts in order to develop their academic
+These students apply critical and creative skills in their composition of and response to texts in order to develop their academic achievement through understanding the nature and function of complex texts.
 The Preliminary course consists of one Common module, 'Reading to Write', and two additional modules: 'Narratives that Shape our World' and 'Critical Study of literature'.